tracychang01/asr-optim-hiring/README.md

 ## TODO

-- [ ] Please write an algorithm to solve this instance.
+- [ ] Please write an algorithm to solve [this instance](https://github.com/rbaiam/optimization/blob/master/instance.txt)
 - [ ] Please do not use optimization solvers (e.g. Cplex) and implement your own algorithm
 - [ ] Please send your code with a small description how to run it against the proposed instance.